The Leader in Permanent Cosmetics & Dermagraphics.

 Does it hurt?

 The final healed outcome is dependent on a number of factors (pigments used, pigment placement depth in the skin, technician's technique, the body's absorbancy, and after care followed), but one should consider them as permanent.
-Over time it will fade due to normal exposure and maturity, and require a color maintenance application appointment to keep the desired look.
+There is not such thing as a Semi-Permanent tattoo.
+Over time it will fade due to normal exposure and maturity, and require a color maintenance application appointment to refresh the color and keep the desired look.
 This is usually annually for Permanent Makeup (Eyebrows, Eyeliner, Lips) and every 6 months for Microblading.
-If you keep up the recommended maintenance appointments, you can extend the fresh look of your procedure area for years!
+If you keep up the recommended maintenance appointments, you can extend the fresh look of your procedure area for years to come!

 Anyone, man or woman, that wants to experience an enhanced look 24/7.
 Look like you, only better!
 This is an ideal solution for those with active and busy lifestyles, athletes, professionals, for those that have makeup allergies, poor vision, limited ability to apply makeup, hair loss, that lack confidence due to their current look (re makeup, skin pigmentation, scars, birthmarks), and more.
 It is also a great option for those that want to wake up looking their best, not wanting to be dependent on products, to have to pay for them regularly, or to have retouch their look throughout the day.
 Think about it.
 What freedom!
 You wouldn't have to ever worry about your makeup melting, running, smearing, coming off, looking caked-on, or having to keep checking every few hours or when you eat or drink so see how your look is holding up again!